joshbav/2k8s/README.md

 The DC/OS CLI and kubectl must already be installed

+TO DO: Add Jupyter to this, need to require 2nd public agent since MarathonLB must be used for Jypyter at the moment.
+The jira for edgelb config doesn't seem to work.

-TO DO: Add Jupyter to this
+TO DO: Rename K8s nginx to nginx-deployment like apache.

 #### SETUP